Code-Institute-Submissions/Kdoggg666-MS2/README.md

 mute button works fine but after rester it runs both functions on conditional statement. - fixed by moving my click function into the right constructor and writing a custom function that remembers if music was muted or not.

 css issue in ios - mention this and document it well as to how u tested and why

+testing -
+am I responsivenes
+devtools
+chrome//:inspect
+iphone xs
+windows 10 2560 x 1440
+windows 10 1920 x 1080
+macOS 1920 x 1080
+android phones
+getting friends to play and find bugs friends found that audio from flips, matches and victory was a bit loud, lowered in the audio controller